 Easy Remedies for Gas in Babies: A Simple Guide for Moms

-When my baby was colicky, I tried everything to make him feel better.
-Thankfully, my mom shared some remedies that worked wonders.
-I’m sharing them here so you can feel more confident and help your baby feel better too.
+“When my baby was colicky, I tried everything to make him feel better.
+Thankfully, my mom shared some infant colic home remedies that worked wonders.
+I’m sharing them here so you can feel more confident and find natural gas remedies for babies that bring quick relief.”

 1. A Gentle Tummy Massage